Handbook for Employers

 Insured workers who are unemployed may be eligible for unemployment insurance benefits.
 A person who is receiving temporary disability insurance (TDI) benefits is not unemployed.
 In order to receive such benefits, an unemployed person must:

-- File an initial claim by telephone or in person with the Unemployment Insurance Division and file weekly or bi-weekly claim certifications as instructed (see section on “Hawaii Tele-Claim” for telephone filing);
+- File an initial claim online or in person with the Unemployment Insurance Division and file weekly or bi-weekly claim certifications as instructed;

 - Register for work at the nearest State Workforce Development Division office within seven (7) days from the date of filing or if a member of a referring union, report to a union hiring hall;